-To upvote, click on the Upvote icon at the bottom of the comment/post.
+To upvote, click on the Upvote icon at the bottom of the post/comment.

-When you are first starting out, commenting on other people's posts can be a great way to get involved and connect with people!
+When you are new, commenting on other people's posts can be a great way to get involved in the community and to connect with people!

 To comment on a post, or reply to an existing comment, click on the "Reply" link at the bottom of the post/comment.

-To create a post, click on the "Submit a Story" link in the upper right corner.
+To create a post, click on the "Post" link in the upper right corner.

-Posts have three main parts: Title, Content, Tags.
+Posts have three main parts: Title, Content, and Tags.

-You will want to make your title attention grabbing, and relevant to your content.
+You will want to make your title attractive and relevant to your content.
 The first image that you use will become the thumbnail image.